Our associates represent more than 50 combined years of program evaluation experience.

 SPECIALITIES: Administrative Data Analysis, Logic Model Development, Program Planning and Evaluation

-Shannon has provided consultative services to HPW since 2017, primarily on evaluation projects in health and human services.
+Shannon has been with HPW since 2017 and has worked primarily on evaluation projects in health and human services.
 Shannon brings to HPW over a decade of experience developing performance measures and evaluations and conducting research for non-profit and governmental service organizations across South Carolina, New York, and Pennsylvania.

 In South Carolina, Shannon was Research and Evaluation Director for a statewide non-profit, which promoted adolescent sexual health through evidence-based programs and practices, and was the lead investigator for a $7.5 million federally funded randomized control trial of an evidence-based program for adolescent youth.
 Also in South Carolina, Shannon conducted research and developed manuscripts related to reproductive and sexual health among youth involved in child protective and juvenile justice systems.